Attendance

 You can support your child’s regular attendance by ensuring:

-• A clear bedtime routine is established, with alarms set in good time.
+- A clear bedtime routine is established, with alarms set in good time.

-• Bags, lunch boxes and PE kits are organised and packed the night before they are needed, and homework is completed.
+- Bags, lunch boxes and PE kits are organised and packed the night before they are needed, and homework is completed.

-• Medical and dental appointments are organised outside of school hours wherever possible.
+- Medical and dental appointments are organised outside of school hours wherever possible.

 We would like to thank our parents for their continued support ensuring their children are attending school regularly and on time.

-Holidays During Term Time
+Absence During Term Time

-The ability of the Head Teacher and Governors to grant leave during term time was removed by the Education (Pupil Registration) (England) (Amendment) Regulations 2013.
+The ability of the Head Teacher and Trustees to grant leave during term time was removed by the Education (Pupil Registration) (England) (Amendment) Regulations 2013.
 These regulations came into effect on 1st September 2013 and specify that Head Teachers may not grant any leave of absence during term time unless there are exceptional circumstances.

+If parents do take their child on holiday during term time, without the authority of the school then they can face the possibility of a fine.
 We fully appreciate that holidays are far cheaper in term time, but taking children out of school has a dramatic impact on the learning opportunities available to the children.